 Signatory A person who controls the signature creation device used to to identify himself or herself, which is either accepted by the recipient or its use is customary under the circumstances.

-Signature A method that is used or adopted by a document originator
+Signature A method that is used or adopted by a document originator including CRLs, delta CRLs, OCSP and web interfaces.

 Status verification Online service based e.g. on the Online Certificate Status